‘Firefly’ Joss Whedon Under Fire After Calling Ivanka Trump ‘A Dog’ And Jared Kushner ‘Voldemort In Training’

-Firefly director Joss Whedon went on a rant against Ivanka Trump, oldest daughter of President Donald Trump, likening her to a dog, and her husband, Jared Kushner to Harry Potter villain Voldemort.
+Firefly director Joss Whedon went on a rant against Ivanka Trump, oldest daughter of President Donald Trump, likening her to a dog, and her husband, Jared Kushner, to Harry Potter villain Voldemort.
 What Whedon didn’t expect was the backlash against the self-proclaimed feminist, letting him know that it’s not okay to call any woman names, particularly “b**ch.”

 Despite what Whedon thinks, Ivanka Trump and Jared Kushner had moved their family to Washington, D.C. to be near her father, Donald Trump, and his administration, so far on a consulting basis, says the Inquisitr.
-Trump, Kushner and family are still settling in the Kalorama neighborhood, close to where the Obama family has moved, post White House.
+Trump, Kushner, and family are still settling in the Kalorama neighborhood, close to where the Obama family has moved post-White House.
 Trump says she chose the house for its proximity to their Orthodox synagogue.

 Guess Who #JossWhedon dresses up like when no one is looking?
 "Fans furious over Joss Whedon's… Ivanka Trump tweet https://t.co/OBRTAFklCR pic.twitter.com/cx27PKP3kg